evidanary/grepg.vim/README.md

 grepg.vim is triggered by typing :G followed by the topic name (-t argument for grepg) followed by options such as -s (for search string e.g. -s "tmux pane").
 The first argument is always the topic name.

-Microdocuments containing the search term will be listed in the split window. grepg client returns a description followed by the code on the other line.
+Microdocuments containing the search term will be listed in a scratch buffer. grepg client returns a description followed by the code on the other line.
 Each microdocument is separated by an empty line.

 ### Troubleshooting ###